The death of the dashboard: What it really means for analytics

 So, what’s the cause of this new shift?

-New exciting and emerging technologies, from automated analytics to augmented technologies (AI, machine learning) to contextualized insights, have brought deeper data analysis and data-led opportunities to the masses.
+New exciting and emerging technologies, from automated analytics to augmented technologies (machine learning, NLQ) to AI analytics, have brought deeper data analysis and data-led opportunities to the masses.
 Many, now integrated alongside embedded dashboards, don't even require advanced technical expertise or know-how.

 These features address the gaps of dashboards to deliver deeper insights for all - and with its ‘death’, there is more room for conversations around how new analytics can help strengthen existing BI.
 Best of all, we see more companies moving to update than ever.